 Pupils from KS2 have been volunteering to perform a range of musical instruments while children are walking into assembly.
 Congratulations to those who have successfully performed in front of their peers – we’re loving the opportunity in Year 6!

-Year 6 have been participating in Bikeability training.
-We spent a day on the playground learning how to start and stop safely, and how to look after our bikes.
-Then we went out on the nearby roads to test our skills and learn how to be safe around others – pedestrians or vehicles.
+This week, some of our Year 6 pupils have chosen to participate in Bikeability.
+This is a free course run by local volunteers which aims to teach children practical skills and how to cycle safely on today’s roads.
+We spent the first day on the playground learning how to start and stop safely, and how to look after our bikes.
+Then we went out on the nearby roads for 3 sessions to test our skills and learn how to be safe around others – pedestrians or vehicles.